paulzi/fast-grid/README.md

 #### `$spans` *(list|map)*

 If `$spans` is a list, it lists the values for the each breakpoints, sorted from a smaller to a larger.
 A list can contain fewer breakpoints.
+You can set `auto` for `width: auto` in this breakpoint.
 You can also skip values by `null`:

 ```scss
 .col {